-6. Ownership changes and rights transfers
+Ownership changes and rights transfers Assignment

-Assignment

 There is no requirement to legalise documents in Italy.
-The trademark owner may transfer the trademark for all or some of the goods or services for which it is registered.
-The transfer of a registered trademark is, upon request, recorded in the Trademark Register maintained by the IPTO.
-Italian law requires no special document for the assignment to be valid; the assignment would, theoretically, not even need to be in writing.
+The rights holder may transfer the trademark for all or some of the goods or services for which it is registered.
+The transfer of a registered trademark is, upon request, recorded on the Trademark Register maintained by the IPTO.
+Italian law does not require any special document for the assignment to be valid; the assignment would, theoretically, not even need to be in writing.
 However, a written document is necessary to proceed with recordal on the Trademark Register.